Dynamic Routing Guide

 Implementing DRO Hotlinks <-

 Applications do not need special source code to make use of hotlinks.
 Contrast this with the Hot Failover (HF) feature that requires the use of special hot failover APIs.
-Hotlinks use standard source APIs (but see DRO Hotlink Restrictions), and is enabled through configuration.
+Hotlinks use standard source APIs (but see DRO Hotlinks Restrictions), and is enabled through source and receiver configuration, and setting up DROs.

-• No Hot Failover - Hotlinks is not compatible with regular Hot Failover (HF).
+• No Hot Failover - The hotlinks feature is not compatible with regular Hot Failover (HF).
 They are intended for different use cases and may not be used in the same UM network.

-• No Smart Sources - Hotlinks is not supported by Smart Sources.
+• No Smart Sources - The hotlinks feature is not supported by Smart Sources.

 • No hotlink chains - Informatica only supports a single central redundant pair of networks using the hotlinks feature.
-UM does not support multiple hotlinks hops (Contact UM Support for potential workarounds if this is necessary).
-For example, the this topology is not supported:
+UM does not support multiple hotlink hops (Contact UM Support for potential workarounds if this is necessary).
+For example, this topology is not supported:

 Hotlinks_chains.png